ethanlee515/crypto-research-notes/CKKS-game-hops.md

 	bool b
 	list<poly> pads0
 	list<poly> pads1
 	def initialize(b, pads0, pads1): b(b), pads0(pads0), pads1(pads1) {}

 	def encrypt(m_0, m_1):
 		pad0 = pads0[0]
+		pad1 = pads1[0]
 		pads0 = pads0[1:]
-		pad1 = pads1[0]
 		pads1 = pads1[1:]
 		if b:
 			return (pad0, pad1) + (m_0, 0)
 		else
 			return (pad0, pad1) + (m_1, 0)
 ```
-One can see that if this oracle is initialized with RLWE samples, then the result is equivalent with the encryption oracle used in `G1`.
+One can see that if this oracle is initialized with RLWE samples, then the result is equivalent with `G2_Oracle`.
-On the other hand, if it is initialized with uniformly random strings, the result is equivalent to `G2_Encryption_Oracle` above.
+On the other hand, if initialized with uniformly random strings, the result is equivalent to `G3_Oracle`.
 We can then finish the reduction accordingly.
 ```
 G3_Reduce(A: INDCPA_Adversary) : MultiRLWE_Distinguisher